Scaffolding accident claims

 If you’ve suffered an injury as a member of the public because of a scaffolding accident, then you may be able to claim compensation from the company responsible for the scaffolding.

-Contact us today onto tell us about your experience.
+Contact us today on 0800 540 4258 to tell us about your experience.
 We’ll advise you where we can, and let you know if we think you’re eligible for compensation.

 Can you claim if you didn’t fall?